 - 10. Discuss with transit agency staff the transit agency's eligibility to conduct statistical sampling for passenger miles traveled data every third year.
 Determine whether the transit agency meets NTD criteria that allow transit agencies to conduct statistical samples for accumulating passenger miles traveled data every third year rather than annually.
-Specifically: - According to the 2010 census, the public transit agency serves an urbanized area with a population less than 500,000. - The public transit agency directly operates fewer than 100 revenue vehicles in all modes in annual maximum revenue service (in any size urbanized area). - Service purchased from a seller is included in the transit agency's NTD report.

-- For transit agencies that meet one of the above criteria, review the NTD documentation for the most recent mandatory sampling year and determine that statistical sampling was conducted and meets the 95 percent confidence and plus or minus 10 percent precision requirements. - Determine how the transit agency estimated annual passenger miles traveled for the current report year.
+Specifically: - According to the 2010 census, the public transit agency serves an urbanized area with a population less than 500,000. - The public transit agency directly operates fewer than 100 revenue vehicles in all modes in annual maximum revenue service (in any size urbanized area). - Service purchased from a seller is included in the transit agency's NTD report. - For transit agencies that meet one of the above criteria, review the NTD documentation for the most recent mandatory sampling year and determine that statistical sampling was conducted and meets the 95 percent confidence and plus or minus 10 percent precision requirements. - Determine how the transit agency estimated annual passenger miles traveled for the current report year.

-We discussed with staff the eligibility of the Duluth Transit Authority to conduct statistical sampling for passenger miles traveled data every third year.
-We were informed that the Duluth Transit Authority is eligible to conduct statistical sampling for passenger miles traveled data every third year because it serves an urbanized area with a population of less than 500,000 and it directly operates fewer than 100 revenue vehicles in all modes in annual maximum revenue service.
-For the current year, the Duluth Transit Authority did not conduct statistical sampling but instead used a 100 percent count of actual passenger miles traveled relying on the Automatic Passenger Counters (Policy Manual, Federal Funding Allocation Test i).
+We discussed with staff the eligibility of Metro Mobility to conduct statistical sampling for passenger miles traveled data every third year.
+We were informed that Metro Mobility is eligible to conduct statistical sampling for passenger miles traveled data every third year because it directly operates fewer than 100 revenue vehicles in all modes in annual maximum revenue service (in any size urbanized area).
+For the current report year, Metro Mobility did not conduct statistical sampling but instead used a 100 percent count of actual passenger miles traveled (Policy Manual, Federal Funding Allocation Test i).